-This tour let you experience the Thai capital at night and gives you a unique impression of the city.
+This tour lets you experience the Thai capital at night and gives you a unique impression of the city.
+Jump on the Chao Phraya Express Boat to Wat Arun and enjoy a ride in a typical Thai tuk tuk through the lively streets of Bangkok.

 From the meeting point, we board the Chao Phraya Express Boat for a short and scenic ride on the River of Kings to the iconic Wat Arun.
 Also known as the Temple of Dawn and locally referred to as Wat Chaeng, this riverside temple is located on the Thonburi side of the river.
 Wat Arun is one of Bangkok’s most admired landmarks, famous for its towering central prang decorated with intricate porcelain mosaics.
 In the evening, the temple is beautifully illuminated, creating a magical reflection on the water and offering a truly memorable photo opportunity.
 Please note: At this hour, the temple is closed to visitors, but we usually enter the temple compound to enjoy the peaceful atmosphere and take photos.
 As a sign of respect, please dress appropriately: shoulders and knees should be covered.